-In October 2015, GFG \acquired Endurance's 100-per-cent interest in the Company's Rattlesnake Hills property through the payment of US$150,000 in cash to Endurance, and the issuance of 1,400,000 GFG shares to Endurance (850,000 GFG shares issued on closing and the balance of 550,000 GFG US shares delivered February 7, 2017).
-Additional bonus share payments totaling 750,000 GFG shares are payable under certain circumstances.
+In October 2015, GFG Resources Inc. ("GFG") acquired the Company's Rattlesnake Hills property through the payment of US$150,000 in cash, and the issuance of 1,400,000 GFG shares to Endurance.
 Endurance retains a 2% net smelter returns royalty ("NSR") on Endurance's former mining claims.
-GFG can purchase one half of the 2% NSR on or prior to December 31, 2017 for a cash payment of US$750,000, and thereafter, at any time, for a cash payment of US$1,500,000.
+GFG can purchase one half of the 2% NSR, at any time, for a cash payment of US$1,500,000.

-Through the Sale, the Company has exchanged its 100% ownership in a portion of the Rattlesnake Hills Gold District for a 2% NSR royalty on 7,000 acres and a significant share ownership in GFG, which now controls, under one owner, about 33,500 acres which constitutes the entire Rattlesnake Hills Gold District.
+Through the Sale, the Company exchanged its 100% ownership in a portion of the Rattlesnake Hills Gold District for a 2% NSR royalty on 7,000 acres and share ownership in GFG, which now controls, under one owner, about 33,500 acres which constitutes the entire Rattlesnake Hills Gold District.

 The geological setting of the Rattlesnake Hills Gold District is similar to a large scale alkaline intrusive hosted gold deposits within the Rocky Mountain alkaline gold province, that include Cripple Creek, in Colorado, that has produced 20 million ounces of gold to date.
-The Rattlesnake Hills Gold District encompasses an area over 15 square kilometres and hosts the North Stock Gold Discovery also owned by GFG and located on GFG's adjoining Rattlesnake Hills Property.
+The Rattlesnake Hills Gold District encompasses an area over 15 square kilometres and hosts the North Stock Gold Discovery also owned by GFG.
 At the North Stock Discovery, drill results include 2.92 grams per tonne gold ("gpt Au") over 146.3 metres, 10.8 gpt Au over 67.1 metres, and 2.74 gpt Au over 131.1 metres associated with breccia related to the Tertiary intrusions.

 The Endurance 2% NSR Property encompasses eighteen (18) mapped Tertiary volcanic breccia-phonolite complexes which define both the northern half and eastern and western extensions of the Rattlesnake Hills Gold District, Wyoming.
 These Tertiary-aged volcanic complexes are related to the known gold mineralization in the district.